What is a Chamber Ribbon Cutting?

 There are lots of great websites that provide tips on planning and executing a great event.
 A small touch can go a long way to making your event memorable.

 Complete and return the Chamber’s Ribbon Cutting request form.
 Please note: Pre-registration with the Chamber for Ribbon Cuttings is required with three to four weeks' advance notice.
 Events are scheduled based upon availability during business hours only (Monday – Friday, 9:00 a.m. – 5:00 p.m.)
 Note: The Chamber cannot guarantee the number of guests in attendance.
-Pre-registration with the Chamber for Ribbon Cuttings is required with two weeks advance notice.
 Events are scheduled based upon availability.
+There are no refunds on cancelled events; a $50 fee applies for rescheduled events.

 Contact the Chamber at (954) 432-9808 or email firstname.lastname@example.org for more information or to schedule your ribbon cutting.